 The oldest and largest cultural festival in Halifax.
 Join in for a weekend of authentic entertainment, delicious food and a few new memories along the way.
 Why not try your hand at some Greek dancing or sample some wines at the wine tasting events, there is even a kids Olympics.This is a great day out for all the family.

 International Busker Festival - 31 Jul - 05 Aug

-This exciting festival broadcasts some of the best talent there is on offer, from Jugglers and fire-breathers to contortionists and musicians.
-For the past 27 years the Busker Festival has brought the city of Halifax alive with hundreds of action packed, mind blowing shows from around the globe.
-This festival is a must see if you in Halifax at the right time, and with free admission there is no excuse not too.
+This exciting festival broadcasts some of the best talents there is on offer, from Jugglers and fire-breathers to contortionists and musicians.
+For the past 27 years, the Busker Festival has brought the city of Halifax alive with hundreds of action-packed, mind-blowing shows from around the globe.
+This festival is a must see if you in Halifax at the right time, and with free admission, there is no excuse too.